klzgrad/naiveproxy/README.md

 * [TLS parameter fingerprinting](https://arxiv.org/abs/1607.01639): defeated by using identical behaviors from [Chromium's network stack](https://www.chromium.org/developers/design-documents/network-stack).
 * [Active probing](https://ensa.fi/active-probing/): defeated by application fronting, using a common frontend with application-layer routing capability, e.g. HAProxy.
 * Length-based traffic analysis: mitigated by length padding.

+## Architecture

+<p align="center">[Browser → Naive (client)] ⟶ Censor ⟶ [Frontend → Naive (server)] ⟶ Internet</p>

+NaiveProxy uses Chromium's network stack.
+What the censor can see is exactly regular HTTP/2 traffic between Chrome and Frontend (e.g. HAProxy), two of the most commonly used browsers and servers.
+Being as common as possible reduces the viability of traffic classification censorship.

+Frontend also reroutes unauthenticated users and active probes to a backend HTTP server, making it impossible to detect the existence of a proxy:

+<p align="center">Probe ⟶ [Frontend → Nginx]</p>

 ## Download